giparisi/website/README.md

 2. Join our community on Slack: https://continualai.herokuapp.com/

+3. Start making changes to the *.md files from the browser (use the 'Preview' button)

+4. Commit the changes!

+### How to contribute (like a pro)

+1. Star the project :-)

+2. Join our community on Slack: https://continualai.herokuapp.com/

 3. [Fork the repo on GitHub and clone it locally](https://help.github.com/articles/fork-a-repo/)

 4. Enter the folder:

 	`cd website-wiki`

-5. If you don't have bundler installed:
+5. If you don't have gem and bundler installed:

+	`apt-get install rubygems`
-	`gem install bundler`
+	`gem install bundler -v '~> 1.17.1'`

 6. Install Ruby gems: